namtn/Test/ols_sdk_integration.md

 Build the project using `⌘B`

-### Write code to use FlutterViewController from bank app
+### Write code to use FlutterViewController from Bank app's
 ##### 1. In `AppDelegate.h`:
 * Declare app delegate to be a subclass of `FlutterAppDelegate`.
 * `FlutterEngine` property, which help to register a plugin without a `FlutterViewController`.